gkapfham/dotfiles/README.md

 - `.xinitrc`: configuration for to set environment variables and to start i3
 - `.zshrc`: configuration for the `zsh` shell to use oh-my-zsh
 - `.config/bat/themes`: theme configuration to ensure that `bat` looks like `nvim`
-- `.config/alacritty`: configuration and for the `alacritty` terminal window
+- `.config/alacritty`: configuration and color scheme for the `alacritty` terminal window
 - `.config/dunst`: configuration and scripts for the `dunst` notification manager
 - `.config/i3`: configuration and scripts for the `i3` window manager
 - `.config/polybar`: configuration and scripts for the `polybar` used with `i3`
+- `.config/termite`: configuration and color scheme for the `termite` terminal window
+- `.config/zathura`: configuration for the `zathura ` PDF viewer

 Are you looking for some neat configurations to sharpen your own dotfiles?
 If so, then I encourage you to review the `.vimrc`, `.zshrc`, and `.tmux.conf`